 More from Library Student Success Instruction

-A preview of each of our workshops is available within the “Information and Data Literacy” Canvas course.
-This is a self-enrolled demo course where you can go and explore our online offerings.
+A preview of each of our Tampa workshops is available within the “Information and Data Literacy” Canvas course.
+If you are a faculty member, instructor, or staff who would like to view the entire collection of available workshops, see below.

 Below, you will find our individual workshop descriptions with a link to “more info” to view learning objectives and an “enroll” link to self-enroll in the corresponding Canvas course.